-This warming Chickpea Stew is also a vegetarian recipe (if you prefer but do add streaky bacon lardons if you'd rather some meat), cheap and quick to make particularly if the weather is so bad you don't want to be dragging yourself from your home to get to the shops.
+This delicious and easy-to-make Store Cupboard Chickpea Stew recipe can also become a vegetarian recipe (just leave out the bacon lardons).
+It’s cheap and quick to make particularly if the weather is so bad you don’t want to be dragging yourself from your home to get to the shops.
 Feel free to add any vegetables you would like.

 The recipe serves 4.